 Welcome to your Business Management (Sustainability) course

-Hello and welcome to your Business Management (Sustainability) course at Staffordshire University.
+Hello and welcome to your Business Management (Sustainability) course at University of Staffordshire.
 Starting university can be both exciting and a little daunting, but you will have a team of dedicated lecturers to help you settle in.
 We will cover everything when you arrive, but there are some things you can do to get a head start on preparing for your course and to help you make the most of your first week.
 If you do need anything, your course leader (Karl McCormack - k.mccormack@staffs.ac.uk) is only an email message away.
 We are looking forward to you joining us in September and we are here to help you every step of the way!

 First activity